UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 **Tyler:** That's a Ryan question because I don't know the legality.

-**Add Speaker:** The legality is that we have to take them off the front end.
+**Ryan:** The legality is that we have to take them off the front end.

 If you want to plug into our back end.

 We can't stop you.

 **Tyler:** I don't think OpenSea can do that either, to be honest.
 I believe they are just freezing it on their front end.
 Maybe part of the giving permission to OpenSea allows them to do that, but I think my gut says they're just freezing on their front end.
 But I don't know how OpenSeas Contracts work because they're not open source.
-So maybe when you approve something on OpenSea, it gives them the ability to do that.
+Maybe when you approve something on OpenSea, it gives them the ability to do that.
 And if that's true, that's not good that a centralized tech company owns that power.

 Our smart contracts don't give us the ability to freeze NFTs.
-But if something nefarious happens and the FBI shows up at my house, it is coming off the interface, not going to jail for people doing stupid s--t on Universe.
+But if something nefarious happens and the FBI shows up at my house, it is coming off the interface, not going to jail for people doing stupid 💩 on Universe.

-**Ryan:** anything illegal will be pulled from the front end, hopefully quickly.
+**Ryan:** anything illegal will be pulled from the front end.
 Beyond that, we can have DAO Votes if people want to have certain content pulled.
-I don't have any clear specifications around how it would look, but we ultimately can't stop things moving through the contracts want to pop up and offer those listings on their site through our website.
+I don't have any clear specifications around how it would look, but we can't stop things moving through the contracts.

 **Tyler:** I think that was what he was asking.
 He was saying that's his point.
 We will pull it off.
 If we get DCMA, we're going to comply.

 That's not our legal battle to fight on behalf of the industry.
 Go ahead if you want to launch your own Marketplace and plug into our protocol.
 But we're not going to show it on ours if we have to respond to a DCMA because otherwise, they'll just hit Amazon with the DCMA and the whole Marketplace goes down.
 This isn't pure anarchy.
 We still have to live by the rule of law.

-I think it's a really good question because I have never considered how sketchy that is that OpenSea can freeze people's property.
+I think it's a good question because I have never considered how sketchy that is that OpenSea can freeze people's property.

 **Mark:** I think they can move NFTs, too.